M0kcry/Notes-THM/Complete-Beginner-Path/Web Hacking Fundamentals/OWASP-TOP-10.md

 If an attacker is able to find flaws in an authentication mechanism, they would then successfully gain access to other users’ accounts.
 This would allow the attacker to access sensitive data (depending on the purpose of the application).
 Some common flaws in authentication mechanisms include:

-- Brute force attacks: If a web application uses usernames and passwords, an attacker is able to launch brute force attacks that allow them to guess the username and passwords using multiple authentication attempts.
+- **Brute force attacks**: If a web application uses usernames and passwords, an attacker is able to launch brute force attacks that allow them to guess the username and passwords using multiple authentication attempts.
-- Use of weak credentials: web applications should set strong password policies.
+- **Use of weak credentials**: web applications should set strong password policies.
 If applications allow users to set passwords such as ‘password1’ or common passwords, then an attacker is able to easily guess them and access user accounts.
 They can do this without brute forcing and without multiple attempts.
-- Weak Session Cookies: Session cookies are how the server keeps track of users.
+- **Weak Session Cookies**: Session cookies are how the server keeps track of users.
 If session cookies contain predictable values, an attacker can set their own session cookies and access users’ accounts.